plone/plone.namedfile/README.txt

   * An image with a filename

 BLOB based types are supported if the z3c.blobfile package is installed.
-This will also require the ZODB3 package to be on version 3.8.1 or later, and BLOBs to be configured in zope.conf.
+This will also require the ZODB3 package to be at version 3.8.1 or later, and BLOBs to be configured in zope.conf.

 One way to make sure that z3c.blobfile is installed is to depend on the